Captain Yuriko "Yuri" Watanabe

 - Irony: He accuses Spider-Man of not coordinating with others like the police.
 Yuri and Spider-Man are close allies and many of his heroics are directly coordinated with her to allow the police to act when they otherwise wouldn't be able to.
 Even without Yuri, Spider-Man does regularly communicate and coordinate with officers and other emergency personnel when they're on the scene.
 To be fair, though, Peter mentions that if it were ever exposed that Yuri was knowingly collaborating with a vigilante, it could cost her her badge.

-- Jerkass Has a Point: He's overbearing, self-centered, and laser-focused on proving you a criminal, but more often than not he raises some valid arguments.
+- Jerkass Has a Point: He's overbearing, self-centered, and laser-focused on proving Spidey a criminal, but more often than not he raises some valid arguments.

-- In his very first broadcast, he correctly predicts (while insulting a caller) that Fisk's arrest will cause a spike in criminal activity, as various factions scramble to fill the power vacuum he left behind and small-time criminals will feel free to act without worrying about disturbing the "bigger fish".
-Spidey himself will note an immediate increase in criminal activity even before the Demons show up - noting that "Fisk kept such things down" and coming dangerously close to missing Fisk after various crime in progress missions.
-The DLC further reinforce he was right Hammerhead waging war with the other Maggia dons, then against the city itself.
-Jonah does put the blame on all this at Spider-Man's feet (Conveniently forgetting that the cops themselves were trying to arrest Fisk even before Spidey got involved).
+- In his very first broadcast, he correctly predicts (while insulting a caller) that Fisk's arrest will cause a spike in criminal activity, as various factions scramble to fill the power vacuum he left behind, and small-time criminals will feel free to act without worrying about disturbing the "bigger fish".
+Spidey himself will note an immediate increase in criminal activity even before the Demons show up - noting that "Fisk kept such things down" and comes dangerously close to missing Fisk after various crime in progress missions.
+The DLC further reinforces that he was right, what with Hammerhead waging war with the other Maggia dons, then against the city itself.
+Jonah does put the blame on all this at Spider-Man's feet (conveniently forgetting that the cops themselves were trying to arrest Fisk even before Spidey got involved).